seansackowitz/dlang-timestamp/Milestone1/README.md

 ### API Endpoints
 Method | Route                 | Description
 ------ | --------------------- | ---------
-POST | /login              | Receives an email and password POST | /register           | Creates a new user account and returns the new user object GET  | /users              | Retrieves an array of all active users in the system GET  | /users/:userId      | Retrieves a user by its Id
+POST | /api/login              | Receives a username and password
+POST | /api/register/business           | Creates a new employer account and returns the new user object POST | /api/register/employee           | Creates a new employee account and returns the new user object POST | /api/records | Creates a new record for the employee GET  | /api/records | Retrieves every log in the "database" GET  | /api/records/:userid | Retrieves every log associated with the user id GET  | /api/users              | Retrieves an array of all active users in the system GET  | /api/users/:userId      | Retrieves a user by its Id PUT  | /api/users/:id | Updating the user fields in their user object (as allowed) PUT  | /api/records/:id | Updating the record for an employee DELETE | /api/records/:id | Deleting the user record based on record id DELETE | /api/users/:id | Deleting the user object based on user id

 ### Individual Team Member Contributions
+Team Member | Contributions
+Kuangyao Mai | Set up the frontend pages, mock data, and some API endpoints.
+Also set up routing for navigating between pages.
+Dylan Lang | Set up the Dockerfile and docker compose file for the configuration settings and also the mock data for the users.json file.
+Also planned out some API endpoints that will be needed for the project.
+Also helped create the login page.
+Michael Dacanay | Helped work on creating the login page.